bandb-code/str-acc/README.md

-This is an simple project for string calculator.
+This is a simple project for string calculator.

 # Getting started